goodwinnk/extracts/README.md

     ]
 ```

-- Highlight a special file is affected in the commit
+- Highlight a special file affected by the commit

 ```
   - name: ChangeLog